GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ### Creating the Linework

 Next we'll **create the lines for our floor plan**.
-Drag a window around your entire building to select all the gemoetry.
+Drag a window around your entire building to select all the geometry.
 To convert these 3D objects to lines, Rhino has a command called `Make2D`.
 Use it now, and you'll be presented with some options.
 We're going to use "View" for our projection, "Maintain Source Layers" for object properties, and check the box for "Clipping Plane Intersections."
 Hit OK to complete the command.

 ![Make2D Options](images/13-1/make2d-options.png#img-full)
 *Make2D Options*